Lame Discussion: Immersion – Part 1

 The big thing, of course, at this year’s E3 was the console showdown.
 First, you have the second generation of Xbox360 games, which look to be, as expected, a vast improvement over the first generation.
 Next, you have the PS3, which, frankly, looks unimpressive.
 And last, of course, is the Wii.
 As I started writing this, I was standing in a line so long for the Wii that if the damn thing doesn’t make my dick grow two inches and women love me even more, it was a waste of time.

 I’d like to touch on the upcoming price war, and wonder what the fuck Sony is thinking.
-Sony has always been positioned as the Cadillac of systems, targeting adults focuses on superior performance and typically a very robust game offering. → What is word?
-Baby don’t read me.
+Sony has always been positioned as the Cadillac of systems, targeting adults focuses on superior performance and typically a very robust game offering.
+They certainly are thinking “Cadillac” with their $600 price point (the $500 is a decoy and a joke).
+My huge concern is–based on the first set of games shown at E3–this is going to be an even tougher sell than it already seems. → Read it your way.

 An E3 for the proletariat: Impressions Part 2